pUrGe12/MLBxG-extension/README.md

 ---

-Developing an extension that can read your screen and give you live data updates and tips on your favourite baseball games!
-(With permission).
+Developing an extension that will help existing and potential baseball fans enjoy the game even more!
+It has a bunch of functionality, about which you can read below, or watch the following [YouTube video](LinkHere).

 > [!IMPORTANT]
 > What can you do with duxMLB?